 Oh, we've got to defeat Donald Trump in the November.

-Okay, then what are you gonna get?
+Okay, then what are you going to get?

-You're not getting tax cuts, the crumbs are going to be taken back.
+The crumbs are going to be taken back.

 You get to keep Obamacare as if we haven't had enough damage to the American people and their health care system with Obamacare.

-Keep your doctor, keep your plan and save money.
+Keep your doctor, keep your plan, and save money.

-Nothing none of that came true.
+None of that came true.

 And they want to impeach the president.